HaxeFoundation/HaxeManual/content/03-type-system.md

 Using the specially named `import.hx` file (note the lowercase name), default imports and usings can be defined that will be applied for all modules inside a directory, which reduces the number of imports for large code bases with many helpers and static extensions.

-The `import.hx` file should be placed in the directory where your code resides.
-This file can contain import and using statements only.
-The statements will be applied to all Haxe modules in the directory and its subdirectories.
+The `import.hx` file must be placed in the same directory as your code.
+It can only contain import and using statements, which will be applied to all Haxe modules in the directory and its subdirectories.

 Default imports of `import.hx` act as if its contents are placed at the top of each module.